Notifications

 Beneficial ownership engagement

-The business community, including Indigenous businesses, can share input on proposed legislative amendments to the Business Corporations Act.
+The business community, including Indigenous businesses, were able to share input on proposed legislative amendments to the Business Corporations Act.

 Overview

-We are seeking feedback on proposed changes to the Business Corporations Act, which is managed by Service Alberta and Red Tape Reduction (SARTR).
+We sought feedback on proposed changes to the Business Corporations Act.
 The proposed changes would require private companies in Alberta to keep records about who owns or controls them, known as their beneficial owners, and make this information available to government authorities if needed.

-We would like to hear how this requirement might affect private Alberta companies, including any challenges or extra work involved in identifying beneficial owners and confirming their status as private companies.
+We asked how this requirement might affect private Alberta companies, including any challenges or extra work involved in identifying beneficial owners and confirming their status as private companies.

 Status